master-of-zen/Av1an/README.md

     -e   --encoding_params  Encoder settings flags (If not set, will be used default parameters.
                             Required for SVT-AV1s)
+                            Must be inside ' ' or " "

     -a   --audio_params     FFmpeg audio settings flags (Default: copy audio from source to output)

     -t   --workers          Maximum number of workers (overrides automatically set number of workers.